It’s the question everyone wants to know but never had the courage to ask at the Thanksgiving Day dinner table.

 A quick internet search reveals the average Thanksgiving Day turkey weighs around 15 pounds and feeds about 12 people.

-A 15 pound turkey takes about 3.5 hours to cook at 350 degree Fahrenheit.
+A 15 pound turkey takes about 3.5 hours to cook at 350 degrees Fahrenheit.

 A conventional oven uses around 2,400 watts on medium to high heat.
 For this scenario, we use an average oven consuming 2,400 watts for 3.5 hours.